fathzer/sites-supervisor-core/README.md

   * tags **url**, **app**, **env** that contain the values specified in the application configuration.
   * field **up** that contains 1 if the new application status is up, 0 if it is down.
   * field **message** that contains the failure cause if the new status is down.

+### com.fathzer.sitessupervisor.alerter.LogAlerter
+The most basic alerter ever ;-)
+It simply logs the alerts in the program logs using the com.fathzer.sitesuspervisor.alerter.LogAlerter logger.
+The service down event is logged with *warn* level, and with *info* level when it become up again.
+It accepts no global nor application parameter.

 ### com.fathzer.sitessupervisor.alerter.EMailAlerter
 As its name lets suppose, this alerter sends email to addresses to inform of status changes.